-The interface version number is specified using a symbol, which is in the form: MYSQL_xxx_INTERFACE_VERSION.
-For full-text parser plugins, the symbol is MYSQL_FTPARSER_INTERFACE_VERSION.
-In the source code, you will find the actual interface version number for the full-text parser plugin defined in include/mysql/plugin_ftparser.h.
-With the introduction of full-text parser plugin support for InnoDB, the interface version number was incremented in MySQL 5.7 from 0x0100 to 0x0101.
+The interface version number is specified using a symbol, which is in the form: MYSQL\XXX\INTERFACE\VERSION.
+For full-text parser plugins, the symbol is MYSQL\FTPARSER\INTERFACE\VERSION.
+In the source code, you will find the actual interface version number for the full-text parser plugin defined in include/mysql/plugin\ftparser.h.
+The current interface version number is 0x0101.